clay-curry/Math/chapters/algebra/symmetry.md

 <b>groups</b> are a <b>formal language</b> for describing <b>symmetries</b>.</div>
 <br>

-Restated, group's describe the "algebraic form" of symmetries, allowing us to better understand the meaning and algebraic structure of symmetries.
-However, before going forward, our first goal is to understand, precisely, the modern mathematical attempt to understanding the meaning of "symmetry."
+Much like derivatives and the notion of infinitesmal change, groups give us a mathematical structure that extend our ability to understand and leverage symmetries.
+Thus, before going forward, our first goal is to understand, precisely, the modern mathematical attempt to understanding the meaning of "symmetry."

-This section motivates the study of groups by revisiting notions of sets, relations, functions, mathematical structure, operations on sets, operators on sets, equivalence relations, and symmetry.
-The examples provided serve two crucial and equally important,
+Precisely, this section motivates the study of groups by revisiting notions of sets, relations, mathematical structure, operations on sets, operators on sets, equivalence relations, and symmetry.
+This is followed by some basic results proved from the group axioms, cosets, isomorphisms, and group actions.

+## Symmetry

-## Sets
+### Sets
-## Relations
+### Relations

-## Mathematical Structure
+### Mathematical Structure

+### Operations on Sets

+### Operators

-## Equivalence Relations
+### Equivalence Relations

+## Group Axioms

+## Cosets & Normal Subgroups

+## Homomorphisms & Isomorphism Theorems

 Sets are not merely defined as a collection of elements.
 Sets are defined by their elements and by the mathematical structure that glues elements together in any meaningful sense (ordering, summation, multiplication, orientation, etc.)